 SCM Microsystems and Hirsch Electronics to merge

-The NASDAQ-traded SCM stock was up .31 to $1.58 early on the first day of news of the deal.
+The NASDAQ traded SCM stock was up .31 to $1.58 early Thursday on news of the deal.